LuisMayo/vhs-alternative-server/README.md

 # vhs-alternative-server
  Reverse engineering notes of Video Horror Society and alternative server maybe

+ ## Development
+ Install dependencies
+ `npm i`
+ Run the compiler in watch mode so it autocompiles `npm run watch`

+ Either press F5 on VSCode to debug the app or run `npm start` to start the server

 ## Login flow
 VHSGame Login request.
 A request authenticated using a token issued by epicGames with loginRequestToken structure